starsimhub/typhoidsim/README.rst

 Typhoidsim
 =======

-Typhpoisim implements an agent based disease model of Typhoid fever, based on the reference implementation of EMOD-Typhoid.
+Typhodisim implements an agent-based disease model of Typhoid fever (caused by S. Typhi).
+This package is part of the starsim family, and needs the starsim framework to run.

 Installation
 ------------

-typhoidsim can be installed
+`typhoidsim` can be installed

-- via PyPI:
-   - ``pip installtyphoidsim``.
 - via cloning or downloading the sources from github, and then running:
+   - ``cd typhoidsim``
    - ``pip install -e .`` (don't forget the dot at the end!).

+- via PyPI (not available yet):
+   - ``pip install typhoidsim``.

 Usage and documentation
 -----------------------

 Documentation is available at <PLACEHOLDER>.
+Tutorials (ipython notebooks)

 Contributing
 ------------